VATSIM-UK/uk-controller-plugin/docs/README.md

 ### Compiling

-There are three build configurations available:
+There are two build configurations available:

 - Debug: Compile with all debugging symbols for development.
 Results in decreased performance and an inflated DLL
 - Release: Compile in release mode